secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 #### Regional Support

 The Deal Desk team is located around the world and will be available during standard business hours within most regions.
 We operate under a Regional Support Model, meaning, each region (EMEA/APAC/AMER) will receive support from a dedicated regional team of Deal Desk Specialists and Analysts.

+For Alliances & Private Offer Creation, this process is supported by one team member globally, with managers trained as back ups for escalation points.
+For all Alliances deals, each region will be supported by a dedicated Deal Desk Analyst who specializes in Alliances, based out of AMER (Pacific Time).

 During holidays, or when team members are on PTO, individuals located in a different regional may step in to support and ensure appropriate coverage.
 This is reserved for End of Month/End of Quarter, or other times when the team is short-staffed.